random-satyajit/VCAP/README.md

 ### Vision Model Integration

-To integrate new vision models into Katana:
+To integrate new vision models into VCAP:

 1. **Implement client class** following the patterns established by existing clients (gemma_client.py, qwen_client.py, omniparser_client.py)
 2. **Add to GUI selection options** in the vision model configuration section